lynnfaraday/aresmush.com/_root/tutorials/code/web-routes.md

 The GameApi service lets you communicate with the game.
 See [Web Portal Game Api](/tutorials/code/web-game-api) for more information.

-## Browser Title

-The route also sets the browser title, which is shown in the browser titlebar and bookmarks.
-For example:

-    titleToken: 'Events'

-Many routes use a piece of the model in their browser title:

-    titleToken: function(model) {
-        return model.name;
-    }

 ## Router

 All routes must be defined in the Ember `Router` class.
 You must specify whether the router accepts parameters as part of its URL or not.
 For example: